Todd1561/TANWindowMgr/README.md

 ## Command Line Arguments

-`-saveall`   Save all open windows to the configuration file under the 'Default' profile.
+`-saveall`   Save all open windows to the configuration file under the `Default` profile.
 `-restore`  Restore layout for the 'Default' profile from the configuration file.
-`-restore=<Name>`  Restore layout for the '<Name>' profile from the configuration file.
+`-restore=<Name>`  Restore layout for the `<Name>` profile from the configuration file.
 Use quotes if the profile name has spaces or special characters.
 `-autoexit`  Don't keep TANWindowManager active in the tray.
 Useful with the above switches.

 ### Examples
 `TANWindowMgr.exe -saveall -autoexit`
 `TANWindowMgr.exe -restore -autoexit`
 `TANWindowMgr.exe -restore="My Home Layout" -autoexit`

 ## Known Limitations